theman-oj10/CareerSync/docs/DeveloperGuide.md

 ![UndoSequenceDiagram](images/UndoSequenceDiagram-Logic.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `UndoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `InternshipUndoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>

-Similarly, how an undo operation goes through the `Model` component is shown below:
+Similarly, how an undo operation goes through the `InternshipModel` component is shown below:

 ![UndoSequenceDiagram](images/UndoSequenceDiagram-Model.png)

-The `redo` command does the opposite — it calls `InternshipModel#redoInternshipData()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the internship data to that state.
+The `redo` command does the opposite — it calls `InternshipModel::redoInternshipData`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the internship data to that state.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `internshipDataStateList.size() - 1`, pointing to the latest internship data state, then there are no undone InternshipData states to restore.
 The `redo` command uses `InternshipModel#canRedoInternshipData()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 </div>

 Step 5.
 The user then decides to execute the command `list`.
-Commands that do not modify the internship data, such as `list`, will usually not call `InternshipModel#commitInternshipData()`, `InternshipModel#undoInternshipData()` or `InternshipModel#redoInternshipData()`.
+Commands that do not modify the internship data, such as `list`, will usually not call `InternshipModel::commitInternshipData`, `InternshipModel::undoInternshipData` or `InternshipModel::redoInternshipData`.
 Thus, the `internshipDataStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
-The user executes `clear`, which calls `InternshipModel#commitInternshipData()`.
+The user executes `clear`, which calls `InternshipModel::commitInternshipData`.
 Since the `currentStatePointer` is not pointing at the end of the `internshipDataStateList`, all internship data states after the `currentStatePointer` will be purged.
-Reason: It no longer makes sense to redo the `add n/David …​` command.
+Reason: It no longer makes sense to redo the `add /com Facebook …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)